uwearzt/site-uwe-arzt/content/2011/turtlebot-with-macbook-air/index.md

 ![Turtlebot](turtlebot_1.jpg)

 A second photo without the Macbook installed.
-Here you can see i have used the plates and the electronics from *turtlebot.eu* (link no longer available).
+Here you can see i have used the plates and the electronics from <s>turtlebot.eu</s>.

 Because the iRobot Create can not be ordered from [iRobot](http://www.irobot.com/de) directly, when you live in Germany, i have ordered mine from [Acroname Robotics](https://www.acroname.com).